 - If you need help with English, Parks Victoria Information Centre operators are trained to use telephone interpreters and will be able to take your call.

-- If your complaint is about improper conduct by Parks Victoria officers, it may be a protected disclosure – please read the below advice on Whistleblower reporting (Protected disclosures).
+- If your complaint is about improper conduct by Parks Victoria officers, it may be a public interest disclosure – please read the below advice on Public Interest Disclosures.